Looking for heaven in all the wrong places

 Truth in Television

-to some extent: there have been "religious" or "spiritual" movements throughout history that were primarily focused on relieving their followers from their money, and some people will use the concepts of religion to promote financial scams (e.g. the "affinity scam" where a person operating a non-religious scam like a 419 Scam
+to some extent: there have been "religious" or "spiritual" movements throughout history that were primarily focused on relieving their followers of their money, and some people will use the concepts of religion to promote financial scams (e.g. the "affinity scam" where a person operating a non-religious scam like a 419 Scam

 or a Ponzi